-Special Educational Needs (SEN)
+Special Educational Needs and Disability (SEND)

 Every child is of equal importance and unique in their own way.
-All teachers at Burley Oaks are teachers of SEN who successfully provide for the diverse needs of pupils through good differentiated teaching.
+All teachers at Burley Oaks are teachers of SEND who successfully provide for the diverse needs of pupils through good differentiated teaching.
 Children may require ‘additional ‘ or ‘different’ provision and the quality of their provision is relevant and matched to their individual needs.

-- To promote inclusion in the broadest sense
+- promote inclusion in the broadest sense

-- To ensure that all children’s needs are met through the culture, agreed practices and procedures, management and deployment of resources in school.
+- ensure that all children’s needs are met through the culture, agreed practices and procedures, management and deployment of resources in school.

-- To ensure that all pupils are in receipt of a broad and balanced curriculum which is well differentiated through a multi-disciplinary approach to match ability.
+- ensure that all pupils are in receipt of a broad and balanced curriculum which is well differentiated through a multi-disciplinary approach to match ability.

-- To ensure the wishes of the child are considered in light of their age and understanding alongside the views of individual parents
+- ensure the wishes of the child are considered in light of their age and understanding alongside the views of individual parents

 - ensure that professionals and parents are encouraged to work in partnership.